theKeithD/lightrail-dash/README.md

-# Monitoring Dashboard
+# Lightrail Dash
-A Rails application designed to pull data from various reporting sources and display it in configurable dashboards.
+A humble little Rails application designed to pull data from various reporting sources and display it in configurable dashboards.

 ## Installation
 1. Download the contents of this repository.